tanyaclement/znh_jacksonville_1939-1/pages/introduction.md

 *Works Cited*
+Harney, Daniel.
+“Scholarship and the Modernist Public: Zora Neale Hurston and the Limitations of Art and Disciplinary Anthropology.” _Modernism/Modernity_, vol. 22, no. 3, Johns Hopkins University Press, 2015, pp. 471–92.
+Hemenway, Robert.
+“Folklore Field Notes From Zora Neale Hurston.”
+The Black Scholar, vol. 7, no. 7, 1976, pp. 39–46.
 Hurston, Zora Neale. _Barracoon: The Story of the Last “Black Cargo”_ First edition., Amistad, an imprint of HarperCollins Publishers, 2018.
 ---. _Every Tongue Got to Confess: Negro Folk-Tales from the Gulf States_.
 1st ed., HarperCollins Publishers, 2001.
 ---. _Go Gator and Muddy the Water: Writings_.
-1st ed., W WNorton, 1999.
+1st ed., W W. Norton, 1999.
 ---.
 “Halimuhfack.”
 Florida Folklife from the WPA Collections, 1937-1942, The Library of Congress (1939).
 ---. _Mules and Men_.
 JBLippincott Co, 1935.
 ---. _Their Eyes Were Watching God_.
 75th Anniversary edition, Amistad, 2006.
+Pizzolato, Nicola.
+“Harvests of Shame: Enduring Unfree Labour in the Twentieth-Century United States, 1933–1964.” _Labor History_, vol. 59, no. 4, Routledge, July 2018, pp. 472–90.
+Taylor and Francis+NEJM, https://doi.org/10.1080/0023656X.2018.1467259.